RitaMwas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replacing characters
 A script that removes all letters c and C from input Write a script that reverse its input
+Display all users and their home directories, sorted by users